isomerpages/moe-beaconpri/_cca/Environmental Science Club.md

 <li>
 <p>To use the environment as our third teacher for our students to apply
-their knowledge and skills as they explore environmental issues, engage in authentic problem solving contexts and take actions to improve the environment.</p>
+their knowledge and skills as they explore environmental issues, engage in authentic problem-solving contexts and take actions to improve the environment.</p>
 </li>
 <li>
 <p>To provide authentic learning experiences for our students to hone their